buildwithirshad/buildwithirshad.github.io/README.md

   <script>
     const answers = {
       "What are you good at?": "Building data pipelines and applied ML end-to-end — from data prep and model training to deployment.
 I'm comfortable across the stack: backends, APIs, and dashboards.", "What are you studying?": "Graduate student in Information Systems with a focus on data science.
-My work covers machine learning, data engineering, and NLP — always aimed at building real, working systems.", "What's your best project?": "The Intelligent Document Retrieval System — a production-grade RAG pipeline with hybrid search, async ingestion, and a FastAPI backend.
-It brings together vector databases, Redis caching, and clean software architecture.", "What's your tech stack?": "Python for data and ML — Scikit-learn, XGBoost, SHAP, Pandas.
+My work covers machine learning, data engineering - always aimed at building real, working systems.", "What's your best project?": "Probably the Intelligent Document Retrieval System.
+It is a production-grade RAG pipeline with hybrid search (cosine similarity + BM25 via RRF), async ingestion with Celery, and a FastAPI backend backed by PostgreSQL with pgvector.", "What's your tech stack?": "Python for data and ML — Scikit-learn, XGBoost, SHAP, Pandas.
 FastAPI and PostgreSQL for backends.
 Docker for deployment.
-React and Streamlit for frontends.", "Are you open to work?": "Yes — actively looking for data engineering or data science roles.
-Most interested in positions involving production data systems and applied ML.", "How can I contact you?": "LinkedIn or GitHub — links are in the footer.
+React and Streamlit for frontends.", "Are you open to work?": "Yes, actively looking for data engineering or data science and AI engineering roles.
+Most interested in positions involving production data systems and applied ML.", "How can I contact you?": "LinkedIn or GitHub.
+Links are in the footer.
 Happy to chat about projects and roles."
     };

     function ask(btn) {